ZhiyangGeeZhou/ZhiyangGeeZhou.github.io/index.md

 ### COLLABORATIVE RESEARCH EXPERIENCE

-I have collaborated with investigators from many areas including the atmospheric science, cardiovascular disease, mental health, infectious disease, and nutrition research.
+I have collaborated with investigators from many areas including the atmospheric science, cardiovascular disease, mental health, infectious disease, and nutrition science.

 # APPOINTMENTS